Putin says he will ‘denazify’ Ukraine. Here’s the history behind that claim.

-"40 years later, his grandson became president,” Zelenksy said in an address.
+“Forty years later, his grandson became president,” Zelenksy said in an address.

 The false claim that Ukraine is run by fascists who have persecuted Russians and Russian speakers has little to do with Ukraine’s politics: It’s about Putin’s efforts to sell the incursion to a population at home, and in some corners of Ukraine, for whom the rhetoric of purging Nazis carries a deep resonance.

-Calls for “denazification” are geared toward explaining the war to Russians, former U.S. Ambassador Michael McFaul said on MSNBC Wednesday.
+Calls for “denazification” are geared toward explaining the war to Russians, former U.S. Ambassador Michael McFaul said on MSNBC on Wednesday.

 “There is a history of some Ukrainians fighting on the Nazi side … but a very small group,” McFaul said shortly after Putin authorized the attack.
 Putin “is pulling on that thread from history to say that what you had was a neo-Nazi usurpation of power [in Ukraine] in 2014.”

-In Putin’s version of history, the west has overlooked the Soviet role in the Second World War, while the country continues to mourn the astronomical losses at the hands of Nazis.
+In Putin’s version of history, the West has overlooked the Soviet role in the Second World War, while the country continues to mourn the astronomical losses at the hands of Nazis.
 Putin has sought to portray his actions as the continuation of that fight to galvanize public support.

 Putin is trying to cast Zelensky’s government as “Nazis supported by NATO,” McFaul said.